All Episodes

 Air outflow valves, so it just closes them all off.

-Now I know Mayor Bloomberg is holding her held a ceremony, congratulating everybody.
+Now, I know Mayor Bloomberg is holding her HELDA ceremony, congratulating everybody.

-New York agencies work, and they did.
+New York agencies worked, and they did.

-Uh our financial rescues, as you know, have not worked.
+Our financial rescues, as you know, have not worked.

-He is the man who flew with his colleagues, an American flag unbeknownst to me in my honor in the original bombing runs, attacking Iraq in 2003.
+He is the man who flew with his colleagues an American flag, unbeknownst to me in my honor, in the original bombing runs, attacking Iraq in 2003.

-Sir Rush, he calls me, sir.
+And here's what he wrote me: Sir Rush, he calls me, sir.

-My congratulations to all the passengers of Flight 1549, this incident shows how Well, the air crews are trained, though.
+This incident shows how well the air crews are trained, though.

 Incredible skill level of the flight crew, pilots and flight attendants needs to be emphasized here.